aws/aws-cdk-rfcs/text/0374-jsii-ts-version.md

 *TypeScript* language features, `jsii-rosetta` releases follow the `typescript` package releases.
 For example, `jsii-rosetta` version `4.3.x` is built on top of version `4.3.x` of the `typescript` compiler.

+Going forward, new `jsii-rosetta` features will only be introduced in the _latest_ available release line (corresponding to the latest TypeScript version), while older release lines will only receive bug fixes until they reach end-of-life.

 > IMPORTANT: The `typescript` package does not follow semantic versioning.
 > Minor releases of the `typescript` compiler almost always include syntax